 So before you pass up an ugly eyesore, rethink your choice and see how you may transform it like I did!

-Do you have a piece of furniture that you have transformed?
-I would love to see what you created, so send me a pic, or you can link it up to my I DIYed that Linky Party every Tuesday!
+So do you have a piece of furniture that you have transformed?
+I would love to see what you created, so send me a pic.

 If you would like to try reupholstering a piece of furniture, be sure to pin this for later! 😉